-Rabbi David Katz has served at Temple Beth El since October, 2010.
-He also does some work with Balfour Hillel, the Jewish student organization at the College of William & Mary.
+Rabbi David Katz has served at Temple Beth El since October 2010.

-In our congregation, Rabbi David’s duties include leading services every Friday night and Saturday morning, including our monthly family-oriented service, Shabbat Kulanu – Shabbat For All Of Us.
-Rabbi David leads our very popular Torah Study group, which meets on Thursday mornings from 10:30am-12:30pm.
-Rabbi David can always be found at TBE School on Sunday mornings, meeting with students, leading Tefilah, and teaching our 8-10 grade students.
+In our congregation, Rabbi David’s duties include leading services on Friday nights and Saturday mornings, including our monthly family-oriented service, Shabbat Kulanu – Shabbat For All Of Us.
+Rabbi David leads our Meditation and Mindfulness Group, which meets on Tuesdays at 4pm, and our very popular Torah Study group, which meets on Thursday mornings at 10:30 am.
+Rabbi David can always be found at TBE School on Sunday mornings, meeting with students, leading Tefilah, and helping out in a variety of ways.
+He works with our members on life cycle events, pastoral sessions, educational projects, and a variety of other needs.

 Before attending rabbinical school, Rabbi David worked as the Youth and Program Director at a synagogue in Texas, as the Director of Cultural Programming at a Jewish Community Center in Florida, with troubled teenagers at a program for youth in crisis in Texas, and as a teacher in public schools in New York City and Florida.

 An avid sports fan, who is particularly devoted to the New York Mets and New York Knicks, he also enjoys – and frequently refers to – rock and jazz music, and science fiction, spy, and superhero movies and television shows.
 He is married to Dr. Amy Lazev, a clinical psychologist, who directs the School Health Initiative Program for the Williamsburg-James City County School Division.
-They have two sons, Noah and Elijah.
+They have two sons, Noah and Elijah, and a beloved labradoodle named Cocoa.

 Rabbi Emerita Sylvia Scholnick retired in 2007 after serving the congregation for over ten years.